-- 8. Verify wire guide position in the aortic arch.
-Ensure correct graft position 9.
-Ensure that the Captor Hemostatic Valve on the Flexor Introducer Sheath is turned counterclockwise to the open position.
-(Fig. 8) - Stabilize the gray positioner (introduction system shaft) and withdraw the sheath until the graft is fully expanded and the valve assembly with the Captor Sleeve docks with the black gripper.
-(Fig. 9)
+- Verify wire guide position in the aortic arch.
+Ensure correct graft position.
+9. Ensure that the Captor Hemostatic Valve on the Flexor Introducer Sheath is turned counterclockwise to the open position.
+(Fig. 7) - Stabilize the gray positioner (introduction system shaft) and withdraw the sheath until the graft is fully expanded and the valve assembly with the Captor Sleeve docks with the black gripper.
+(Fig. 8)

 CAUTION: As the sheath or wire guide is withdrawn, anatomy and graft position may change.
-Constantly monitor graft position and perfor angiography to check position as necessary.
+Constantly monitor graft position and perform angiography to check position as necessary.

-NOTE: If extreme difficulty is encountered when attempting to withdra the sheath, place the device in a less tortuous position that enables the sheath to be retracted.
-Very carefully withdraw the sheath until it just begins to retract, and stop.
+NOTE: If extreme difficulty is encountered when attempting to withdraw the sheath, place the device in a less tortuous position that enables the sheath to be retracted.
+Very carefully withdraw the sheath until it just begins to retracted, very carerulity withdraw the sheath until it just begins to retract, and stop.
 Move back to original position and continue deployment.

 - Verify graft position and, if necessary, adjust it forward.
-Recheck grad position with angiography. - While holding the black gripper, turn the black safety-lock knob in th direction of the arrow to engage the blue rotation handle.
-(Fig. 10) Make sure the black safety-lock knob is in the unlocked position. - 13.
+Recheck graft position with angiography. - 12.
+While holding the black gripper, turn the black safety-lock knob in the direction of the arrow until a slight click is felt, indicating that the blue rotation handle is engaged.
+(Fig. 9) Make sure the black safety-lock knob is in the unlocked position. - 13.
 Under fluoroscopy, turn the blue rotation handle in the direction of the arrow until a stop is felt.
-(Fig. 11) This indicates that the proximal end of the graft has opened, and that the distal attachment to the introducer has been released.
+(Fig. 10) This indicates that the proximal end of the graft has opened, and that the distal attachment to the introducer has been hoseole on how to disassemble the blue rotation handle.